Hannah’s core values are EXCELLENCE, COMPASSION, and ADVOCACY.

 Hannah has experience working with infants, children, and adults with developmental disabilities, substance abuse, emotional/behavioral disorders, individual and group memory care, grief support, procedural support, traumatic brain injury, educational and vocational programs, neuro-typical childhood development, and more through educational and clinical treatment.

-Hannah received formal training in voice and also enjoys playing a wide variety of instruments in and outside of her music therapy sessions including piano, guitar, ukulele, bass, drums, and flute.
-She continues to enjoy performing for hire, giving voice lessons and coaching, and composing award winning show choir arrangements for middle and high schools throughout the state.
+Hannah received formal training in voice and also enjoys playing a wide variety of instruments in and outside of her music therapy sessions.
+She continues to enjoy performing professionally, giving voice lessons and coaching, and composing award winning show choir arrangements for middle and high schools throughout the state.